All Episodes

 Oh, love Eric Klappner.

-Uh she said, uh, she was fabulous.
+She said, she was fabulous.

-So we have we have a little tribute, hometown girl, uh a Jocelyn Elders tribute on the 11th anniversary of her being fired by President Bill Clinton.
+Hometown Girl, a Jocelyn Elders tribute on the 11th anniversary of her being fired by President Bill Clinton.

-From Jocelyn Elders to John Kerry, in the short span of 11 years, not much has changed.
+From Jocelyn Elders to John Kerry in the short span of 11 years, not much has changed.

 All right.